DUE TO THE OUTBREAK OF NEWCASTLE DISEASE AND AS ADVISED BY THE STATE VETERINARIAN, THE 2019 POULTRY SHOW HAS BEEN CANCELED.

 MARKET LIVESTOCK TAGGING

-3. Exhibitors will be allowed to tag the maximum number allowed in Rule #2 (General Livestock Rules) plus two additional animals.
-However, they will only be allowed to bring to the fairgrounds and weigh the maximum number allowed by the aforementioned rule.
+- Exhibitors will be allowed to tag the maximum number allowed in General Livestock Rule #2 plus two additional animals.
+However, they will only be allowed to bring to the fairgrounds & weigh the maximum number allowed by the aforementioned rule.

-4. The Fair Board will refuse entries and substitutions after the tagging date for all Market Species and closing date for all other entries as published.
+- The Fair Board will refuse entries & substitutions after tagging date for all market species & closing date for all other entries as published.

-5. Owners of all Market Animals to be exhibited at the Porterville Fair must produce and submit a copy of the Bill of Sale or proof of ownership at Tagging, if requested.
-(Except Rabbit and Poultry)
+- Owners of all market animals to be exhibited at the Porterville Fair must produce & submit a copy of the Bill of Sale or proof of ownership at tagging if requested.

-6. RE-TAGGING: If a single tag is lost, the exhibitor, parent, or leader must call the Fair office and make arrangements to have the animal re-tagged within 7 days.
-Re-tagging will be done at the Fairgrounds ONLY by appointment ONLY.
+- RE-TAGGING: If a single tag is lost, the exhibitor, parent, or leader must call the Fair office & make arrangements to have the animal re-tagged within 7 days.
+Re-tagging will be done by appointment only.

-All Market Animals will be weighed by a Weigh Master and identified as to Class and Breed by a Classifier.
-Animals shall be washed (free of dirt and mud) so that animal can be classified fairly.
+ALL MARKET ANIMALS will be weighed by the Weigh Master & identified as to class & breed by a Classifier.
+Animals shall be washed (free of dirt & mud) so that animal can be classified fairly.

 WEIGH MASTER POLICY: The protocol for livestock weigh-in of animals sold by the pound will be in a document at the livestock office.

-WEIGH BACK POLICY: If re-weigh is required or requested, animal must remain in weigh station and re-weigh immediately.
+WEIGH BACK POLICY: if re-weigh is required or requested, animal MUST remain in weigh station & re-weigh immediately.

-1. All animals are subject to health inspection at time of arrival and at any time during their stay on the fairgrounds.
-No animals shall be admitted or remain on the grounds showing any evidence of any communicable disease.
+- All animals are subject to health inspection at time of arrival & at any time during their stay on the fairgrounds.
+No animal shall be admitted or remain on the grounds showing any evidence of any communicable disease.

-Any Exhibitor, Parent of a Exhibitor, 4-H Leader, or FFA Advisor making a protest shall lodge such protest at the Livestock Office in writing.
-No less than 5, nor more than 7, members of the Board of Directors will sit as a Board to hear and analyze protests.
-A NONREFUNDABLE FEE of $150.00 must accompany written protest.
-Forms are available in Livestock Office.
-The hearing board will decide what immediate action shall be taken in the matter.
+Any exhibitor, parent of an exhibitor, 4-H Leader, or FFA Advisor making a protest shall lodge such protest at the Livestock Office in writing.
+No less than 5 nor more than 7 members of the Board of Directors will sit as a Board to hear & analyze protests.
+A NON-REFUNDABLE FEE OF $150.00 must accompany written protest.
+Forms are available in the Livestock office.
+The Hearing Board will decide what immediate action shall be taken in the matter.
 The Board of Directors will decide at a later date what permanent action will be taken.

-Animals must be owned by Exhibitor and have been shown in an FFA or 4-H class.
+Animals must be owned by exhibitor & will be shown in a FFA or 4-H class at current year’s fair.
 The preparation for showing must have been done by the owner.
-Assistance may be given as per item 6 under General Livestock Rules.
-It is required that exhibitors in this class wear the FFA or 4-H uniform as defined in General Livestock Rules.
+Assistance may be given as per General Livestock Rules item 6.
+It is required that exhibitors in this class wear the FFA or 4-H uniform as defined in General Livestock Rules item 4.

-Condition – quality, firmness, and uniformity of covering.
-Cleanliness: Hide, hair or fleece, and hoofs must be clean, neat, and free from dirt.
-General appearance: Must be attractive from standpoint of prevailing breed fashion.
+Condition, quality, firmness & uniformity of covering.
+Cleanliness: Hide, hair or fleece, & hoofs must be clean, neat & free from dirt.
+General Appearance: Must be attractive from stand point of prevailing breed fashion.

-Appearance of exhibitor and equipment used to show animal.
+Appearance of exhibitor & equipment used to show animal.
 Ability to properly pose animal.
 Exhibitor must demonstrate ability to move animal about ring as directed by judge.
-Exhibitors can only show within their class, except as noted below.
+Exhibitors can only show within their class except as noted below.
 The classes show in the following order: